-University Park, College of Earth and Mineral Sciences (ENENG)
+University Park, College of Health and Human Development (2HRIM)

-For the B.S. in Energy Engineering, a minimum of 131 credits is required.
+For the Associate in Science degree in Hotel, Restaurant, and Institutional Management, a minimum of 64 credits is required.

-(30 of these 45 credits are included in the REQUIREMENTS FOR THE MAJOR)
+(6 of these 21 credits are included in REQUIREMENTS FOR THE MAJOR)

 (See description of General Education in this bulletin.)